unlock-protocol/docs/docs/basics/new-to-web3/what-is-a-smart-contract.md

 Solidity is an object-oriented programming language for constructing and designing smart contracts on blockchain platforms.

-It's used to create smart contracts that implements business logic and generates a chain of transaction records in the blockchain system.
-It acts as a tool for creating machine-level code and compiling it on the Ethereum Virtual Machine (EVM - which provides a runtime environment for Ethereum smart contracts).
+It's used to create smart contracts that implement business logic and generate a chain of transaction records on the blockchain.
+It acts as a tool for creating machine-level code and compiling it on the Ethereum Virtual Machine, which provides a runtime environment for Ethereum smart contracts.

 - Solidity is similar to one of the most common programming languages - JavaScript.
 So, if you understand JavaScript, it can be relatively easy to learn Solidity.
 - Like other programming languages, Solidity programming also has variables, functions, classes, arithmetic operations, string manipulation, and many other concepts.